 Clare, meanwhile, is at that precocious age, keen to assert her independence when it suits her but equally quick to go running back to her mother when it doesn’t.

 Life being what it is, Eleanor and Clare frequently gang up on Sarah, whose only source of refuge is Russell (Jonathan Newth), the owner of Bygone Books, the second-hand bookshop where she works.

-Russell is Sarah’s counsel, and, because he’s homosexual, they can exchange frank confidences without threat of romantic entanglement.
+Russell is Sarah’s counsel, and because he’s homosexual, they can exchange frank confidences without the threat of romantic entanglement.